Frequently Asked Questions

 Does the Downingtown Cyber Academy follow the DASD calendar?

-Students in the Downingtown Cyber Academy will follow the Downingtown Area School District school calendar, including vacations, snow days, and holidays.
-The Downingtown Cyber Academy will follow DASD's marking period scheduling, including midterms and final exams.
+Students in the Downingtown Cyber Academy will follow the Downingtown Area School District school calendar, including vacations, snow days, holidays, early dismissals and two-hour delays.
+The Downingtown Cyber Academy will also follow the same report card schedule.